 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Mesothelioma.
 To see other pages, use the menu.
 Think of that menu as a roadmap to this full guide.

-Cancer begins when normal cells change and grow uncontrollably, forming a mass called a tumor.
-A tumor can be benign (noncancerous) or malignant (cancerous, meaning it can spread to other parts of the body.
+Cancer begins when healthy cells change and grow out of control, forming a mass called a tumor.
+A tumor can be cancerous or benign.
+A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
 A benign tumor means the tumor can grow but will not spread.

-There are three main types of mesothelioma:
+There are 3 main types of mesothelioma:

 Epithelioid type.
 About 70% of people diagnosed with mesothelioma have the epithelioid type.
 Epithelioid mesothelioma may grow slower and chemotherapy often works better for this type.

 Sarcomatoid type.
 Between 7% to 15% of people diagnosed with mesothelioma have the sarcomatoid type.
 People with this type often have a lower chance of having treatment work compared with the other 2 types.
 Standard chemotherapy for sarcomatoid mesothelioma often does not work well.